-• Risk Self-Assessment:
+Risk Self-Assessment:

 Bank Albilad has applied the risk self-assessment governance policy and control elements to identify risks arising from the Bank's products, activities, and operations.
 Following risk identification, control elements are tested to identify the effectiveness of these elements in mitigating operational risk.
 The overall assessment of risk and control elements is compared to pre-defined criteria associated with the risk level and boundaries that are acceptable for achieving the targeted returns.
 Afterwards, the most suitable procedures are taken for enhancing the control environment.
-The Bank continues to provide employees with training programs that increase awareness of operational risk, thereby, increasing the effectiveness of control elements and identifying existing gaps.

-• Determining and Analyzing Operational Losses
+Determining and Analyzing Operational Losses

-The database of losses and Internal Auditing Management reports serve to supplement the risk selfassessment process and control elements and contribute to achieving better results.
+The database of losses and Internal Auditing Management reports serve to supplement the risk self-assessment process and control elements and contribute to achieving better results.
 Albilad's system for data management of operational losses enables the Bank to collect and analyze data and incidents related to these losses - whether they're actual losses, potential losses, or near-miss losses.
 Risks and control gaps responsible for loss-related incidents are identified.
 Recommendations for enhancing the associated control elements are presented in order to manage these identified risks and raise the issue to the management-incharge to help reduce the financial consequences as much as possible.

-• Key Risk Indicators
+Key Risk Indicators